 Tyrese Haliburton (+1,200)

 Tyrese Haliburton has a great profile to win MIP.
-He's an obviously talented youngster with a diverse skill set and great IQ, who was heavily handicapped by his surroundings in Sacramento — both in terms of his opportunity and the tire-fire organizational culture.
-Given a change of scenery in Indiana, he blossomed, raising his averages across the board to 17.5 points and 9.6 assists per game on a sublime .629 true shooting percentage.
+He's an obviously talented youngster with a diverse skill set and brilliant IQ, who was heavily handicapped by his surroundings in Sacramento — both in terms of his opportunity and the tire-fire organizational culture.

 Understanding NBA Most Improved Player odds